Skiggz/jira-pal/README.md

 * `username`: Jira username.
 This is used for fetching YOUR assigned stories and other various tasks related to you
   * Find this by navigating to your jira profile.
 The URL should look like `.../secure/ViewProfile.jspa?name=USERNAME`
 * `defaultCommand`: The default command that runs when you run `node jira.js`.
 Default `help`.
 Suggested `me`.
+* `orderByDefault`: Order your me searches by a particular field.
+In many cases "Rank" or "Priority" is desired..
+* `useActiveSprintsForMeCommand`: If yes, the jql "sprint in openSprints()" is used for searching, to avoid bringing back all kinds of random stories that match desired criteria.
 * `defaultMeStatuses`: The statuses to include in your `me` search.
 Default `In Progress`.
 This is a CSV.
 (Ex: `Foo Status,Done,My Status`)

 ##Security